-Paul McNamara is the Business and Global Trade Correspondent for Channel 4 News, reporting on the UK’s changing relationship with the world.
+Paul McNamara is the Policy Correspondent for Channel 4 News.

 Paul joined the Channel 4 News Investigations Team in 2015 and reported on the biggest stories in the UK.
 He has covered three General Elections for the programme, the last as Political Correspondent.

 Prior to Channel 4 News Paul was the co-founder of a production company and news agency providing investigations for Channel 4 Dispatches, BBC Panorama, and every newspaper on Fleet Street.

 His career started at The Bedford Times and Citizen, before joining national newspapers to cover defence and the war in Afghanistan extensively.

 Inflation is down, falling just over 1% last month, but prices are continuing to rise – just more slowly than they were before.

 It’s exactly two years since the Taliban seized power again in Afghanistan – forcing thousands of people to flee to Europe, in fear for their lives.